 - Customer support

 - Speed test results

 Something to begin with

 You’re maybe curious about the birthplace, time of conceiving, and reason for creating such a service.
 First thing’s first, the company behind this project is called Safer Social Ltd., but the story behind this service is much, much more interesting than just the basic “company X developed Y product” story.

-In 2013, a team of cyber security-focused software developers, including founders Sagi Gidali and Amit Bareket, released SaferVPN.
+In 2013, a team of cybersecurity-focused software developers, including founders Sagi Gidali and Amit Bareket, released SaferVPN.
 The parent company behind the SaferVPN first got success after developing and patenting a service for aiding law enforcement in successfully identifying and busting car thieves.
-The first application created by the two co-founders mentioned above won the second place in the Microsoft Imagine Cup competition.
+The first application created by the two co-founders mentioned above won second place in the Microsoft Imagine Cup competition.